 Using mulch will provide a barrier between the sun and the weeds that are trying to take over your garden.
-In order for weeds to grow, there has to be sunlight, so using a 2-3 inch layer of mulch will help keep the unwanted weeds from taking root.
+In order for weeds to grow, there has to be sunlight.
+Much like the straw method, using a 2-3 inch layer of mulch will help keep the unwanted weeds from taking root.

 Before putting a layer of mulch down, consider lining the garden with a layer of newspapers to even further keep sunlight from reaching the weeds.

 A great way to instantly kill your unwanted weeds is to douse them in boiling water.
 Doing this is as simple as it sounds!
 Pour boiling water directly on the weeds and destroy the unwanted growths in your garden.
-Just be careful to only pour on the weeds and avoid contact with your plants.
+Just be careful to only pour on the weeds and avoid contact with your plants – or your skin!